CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-diaspora-blueprint.md

 <img alt="Diaspora Logo" src="../images/bitnami_logos/diaspora-stack-110x117-afe5cc13795396f087b0314fc4719909.png" style="border:0;float:right;max-width:250px">

-After reading this article, the reader should feel comfortable deploying the Diaspora stack by Bitnami.
+After reading this article, the reader should feel comfortable deploying the Diaspora stack (version 0.5.0.1-0) by Bitnami.

 <a href="https://bitnami.com/" rel="no-follow">Bitnami</a> has integrated their <a href="https://bitnami.com/stack/diaspora" rel="no-follow">Diaspora stack</a> with the CenturyLink Cloud platform with a single-click deploy solution.
 The purpose of this KB article is to help the reader take advantage of this integration to achieve rapid time-to-value for this Diaspora solution.